daisygunn/grow-restaurant/README.md

 ## Strategy
 Using the core UX principles I first started with Strategy, thinking about the target audience for this restaurant & the features they would benefit from.

-The target audience for 'Grow' is:
+The target audience for 'Grow' are:
 - 25-35 year olds
 - People that live a healthy, balanced lifestyle
 - People that enjoy eating out

 These users will be looking for:
-- Informative website, with information that is easy-to-find & concise
+- An informative website, with information that is easy-to-find & concise
-- Current, up-to-date menus
+- Current & up-to-date menus, with essential information such as price, allergens and dietary info
 - A booking form to make reservation enquiries with the restaurant

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.